marcmad23/Bellabeat_Google_Case_Study/README.md

 Analyze data on smart device usage on non-Bellabeat smart devices, then use those insights to provide recommendations for Bellabeat marketing strategy improvement.

+# Summary and Recommendations

+Through the data we are able to get a picture of what type of people use fitness tracker devices, working women who find time later in the day to engage in light physical activity.
+However, there are quite a few limitations on this data, there is some missing data for an ID, 4057192912, which could affect the analysis.
+Based off what we have there are many things that we can include in Bellabeat products to increrase our presence in the global smart device market

+1. Tracking the light activity that so many users engage in would not only be motivation but it would serve to keep progress on things such as weight maintenance and overall physical fitness.
+These are busy women who spend a good portion of their time remaining sedentary, by marking their progress not only will they be able to gauge themselves it would also encourage them to engage in even more physical activity.

+2. It was discovered that many of these users seemed to be more active around the times 17:00-19:00,or 5pm-7pm, by sending notifications around this time Bellabeat can promote more physical activity at a time when the users are done with work.

+3. By promoting more activity, sedentary minutes will decrease, earlier in this analysis a relationship between sedentary minutes and total time asleep was found.
+The more time a user spend being sedentary the less sleep they would get, and the average was about 419.5 min or about 6 hours.
+This is below the recommended amount of 7-8 hours, so not only will Bellabeat promote a healthier lifestyle, they will help their users sleep alot better at night.

+Through these changes and updates, Bellabeat can be more of a health companion rather than just another fitness tracker.
+This can greatly impact the lives of women who might not have enough time to spend hours in the gym and track how much calories they burn when they go out for a walk.

 # Data Preparation